 The Official UK Chapbook Chart monitors the internet ‘traffic’ from a number of UK publishing/bookselling sites to find the 10 most popular chapbook searches/visits each week.
-Each chart documents position, last week’s position (in brackets), title, author, publisher and publication date (in brackets).
+Each chart documents position, title, author, publisher and publication date.

 Entries are restricted to chapbooks with 100 or less pages.

 The chart is currently updated by Pavel O’Learo

 Chapbooks were small, affordable forms of literature for children and adults that were sold on the streets, and covered a range of subjects from fairy tales and ghost stories to news of politics, crime or disaster.
 Dr Ruth Richardson explains what this literature looked like, its subject matter and the ways in which it was produced.
 Chapbooks were small booklets, cheap to make and to buy.
 They provided simple reading matter and were commonplace across the country from the 17th to the 19th century.
 They were often charming little books but they were also flimsy, and although they might have been treasured by readers, they have mostly proved ephemeral having been thumbed, pocketed, and passed from hand to hand, and down the generations.
 Their readership would have been largely among the poor, and among children of the middle class.